Skip to ContentSkip to Navigation

 Topics and activities

-The summer school builds on the idea of challenge- based learning.
-In the first parts, lectures by staff and practitioners from the industry provide a theoretical basis about local economic development and the interlinkages between stakeholders at different institutional levels.
-Moreover, students are introduced to the Tanzanian context, culture and the gypsum mining industry in Tanzania.
+The summer school builds on the idea of challenge-based learning.
+In the first stage of the summer school, lectures by staff and practitioners from the industry will provide a theoretical basis about local economic development and the connection between stakeholders at different institutional levels.
+Moreover, students will be introduced to the Tanzanian context, culture and the gypsum mining industry in Tanzania.

-Building on these insights, participants work in international teams to further analyse the local economic and social conditions of the Same district which is home to the gypsum mining industry.
-Based on secondary data and knowledge from local participants, students gain an understanding of the district and industry.
+Participants will then be introduced to the challenge they have to answer to at the end of the summer school by working in international teams to further analyse the local economic and social conditions of the Same district which is home to the gypsum mining industry, with the aim of building on the insights they learned about at the beginning.
+Based on secondary data as well as valuable knowledge from local participants also taking part in the summer school, students gain an understanding of the district and industry.
 The lectures and teamwork serve as an input for the field visit to the Same District Council and the mining site in Makanya Ward (Industry).
 Participants will be given a chance to ask formal and informal questions to officials of the Same District Council (Local Government) and to the local people (local communities) in Makanya Ward.

 Giraffes